-Snow melt from long, cold winters feed the rivers and streams that make up our watershed.
+Snow melt from long, cold winters feed the rivers and streams that make up the Upper Colorado River watershed.
 Annual flow varies widely depending on snowfall and time of year, with anywhere from under 100 cubic feet to over 10,000 cubic feet flowing through the watershed.
-Flows are highest in the spring and early summer, when that year’s snowfall melts under the hot Colorado summer sun, and lowest in the fall, after snow in the mountains has melted but before winter has begun.
+Flows are highest in the spring and early summer, when winter’s snowfall melts under the hot Colorado summer sun, and lowest in the fall, after snow in the mountains has melted but before winter has begun.

-- Gore Canyon/Colorado River
+Gore Canyon/Colorado River

-- Middle Upper Colorado River
+Middle Upper Colorado River

-- Upper Colorado River
+Upper Colorado River

-The water that flows is also the life blood for the plants and animals that call the High Rockies home, with a number of high altitude terrestrial and aquatic species dependent on the waters of the Upper Colorado River.
-Streams and rivers are home to a variety of trout, sculpin, and dace, while the presence of mayflies, stoneflies, and caddis flies indicate healthy water.
+The water that flows through our watershed is the life blood for the plants and animals that call the High Rockies home, with a number of high altitude terrestrial and aquatic species dependent on the waters of the Upper Colorado River.
+The streams and rivers that compose the Upper Colorado River watershed are home to a variety of trout, sculpin and dace, while the presence of mayflies, stoneflies and caddis flies indicate healthy water.

 Land uses throughout the watershed vary, with human activity impacting water quality and quantity.
 Human uses of the land range from rural to urban, with ranching, logging and development all impacting the flow of our rivers and streams.